Neoteroi/Torino/server/README.md

 # API Server
-Project template for an API to deploy in Azure Application Service, connected to a PostgreSQL database from SaaS offering (Azure Database for PostgreSQL).
+This folder contains the source code of the Torino API,

+The code uses dependency injection, and is designed to support PostgreSQL, SQLite, and Table API as persistence layers for the virtual file system.
+The persistence layer is configurable by application settings.

-This project template uses onion architecture (with three main namespaces to separate front-end, business logic, and data access layers).
+This project uses onion architecture (with three main namespaces to separate front-end, business logic, and data access layers).

 It features OpenAPI Documentation, configuration handling, database migrations